 Baby is hungry, which might mean it's time to make a bottle.
 Never prepped a bottle before?
 No worries!
 Here's how to make a bottle for baby.

 Baby formula is used for feeding infants under one year of age.
 Breastmilk is the best choice, of course, but if that isn't possible, parents need a safe substitute.
-Formula can meet your baby's nutritional needs, as long as it is prepared properly.
+A formula can meet your baby's nutritional needs, as long as it is prepared properly.

 The first step in making a bottle using any kind of baby formula is to wash your hands.